pypeit/PypeIt/doc/construct_template.rst

 With a complete set of correctly calibrated arc line data, identify wavelength regions, with no gaps, that cover the full range in wavelength desired.

-In situations where the Holy Grail fails, one may resort to 'pypeit_identify'
+In situations where the Holy Grail fails, one may resort to

+    pypeit_identify

 Creating the Template
 =====================